mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 ## Concepts

-1. This assignment covered the following concepts - Data Types, Exception Handling, Functions, Unit Tests, Data Structures, and Algorithms.
+This assignment covered the following concepts - Data Types, Exception Handling, Functions, Unit Tests, Data Structures, and Algorithms.
+With regard to the Python basic, what did we not cover?
+Control Flow (`if`-`elif`-`else` statements) and Test Driven Development.
+Homework!

-1. In the final iteration of your program, look for each concept.
+Before you start, in the final iteration of your program, look for each concept.
 Add a comment next to each and label them appropriately.
 Add any additional comments that you find necessary that will help you understand each concept.

-1. What did we not cover?
-Control Flow (`if`-`elif`-`else` statements) and Test Driven Development.
-Homework!

 ## Homework